itsdynamical/itsdynamical.github.io/_posts/2022-07-25-large-learning-rate.markdown

 ## Thank you for reading

 That's it for this blog, which is just the tip of an iceberg.
 For the sake of length and the diversity of readers, there are a lot of rigor and details, as well as related work, that are omitted and sacrificed.
-But questions and comments are always welcomed.
+But questions and comments are always welcome.
 We hope you liked it, and please feel free to cite!

 ## References